How to Make the Most of Your NCDA Conference Experience

 By Samara Reynolds

 Though attending a conference is a valuable professional development opportunity, it can also feel like a whirlwind of information, people, emotions, and ideas.
-To help participants at this year’s NCDA Global Career Development Conference have the best possible experience, we have crafted a list of suggestions that we feel is relevant for first-timers, young professionals, students, and anyone hoping to maximize their time at Boston 2013:
+To help participants at this year’s NCDA Global Career Development Conference have the best possible experience, we have crafted a list of suggestions that we feel is relevant for first-timers, young professionals, students, and anyone hoping to maximize their time at the NCDA Global Conference:

 Prior to the Conference: